Explore your mortgage options

 - Underwriting fee

-While this isn’t a comprehensive list of possible fees and expenses, these are some of the most common closing costs.
+While this isn’t a comprehensive list of possible fees and expenses, they are some of the most common closing costs.
 To reduce your upfront expenses, look for a lender who charges fewer fees or is willing to waive certain fees during the negotiation.

 Additionally, some lenders are willing to roll certain fees into the loan, giving you the ability to spread these costs out over the life of your mortgage.